 We hope you love the products we recommend.
 Just so you know, OnTrack Fishing may earn an affiliate commission from the links on this page, at no extra cost to you.

 Flipping and pitching are effective techniques for successfully fishing any water-based structure.

-An angler who is good at both methods has a distinct advantage since bass are ambush hunters.
+An angler good at both methods has a distinct advantage since bass are ambush hunters.
 They lie in wait, protected by reeds, trees, rocks, gnarly banks, etc

 Anglers must be exceptionally accurate if they want to avoid getting snagged or hung up in the strike zone.

 Flipping and pitching are all about accuracy.
-The techniques are used for close-quarters fishing and rapid-fire casting.
+The techniques are for close-quarters fishing and rapid-fire casting.

 The key to refining both techniques is to use a perfectly balanced rig.
 Many will argue that the flipping rod is the critical component, others will say it’s the reel.